CAPApplicationVersion

 - ui-content

-NOTE: The CAP Operator workloads supports several configurations (present in the kubernetes API), which can be configured by looking into our API reference:
+NOTE: The CAP Operator workloads support several configurations (drawn from the Kubernetes API), which can be found in the API reference:

-The supported configurations is kept minimal intentionally to keep the overall API simple by considering commonly used configurations.
+The supported configurations are intentionally kept minimal to keep the overall API simple, covering only the most commonly used options.

-initContainersnearly the same environment variables as the main container are made available including VCAP_SERVICES environment.
+Note: initContainers have access to nearly the same environment variables as the main container, including the VCAP_SERVICES environment variable.